-The likelihood of an event (probability) takes into account both the presence of the hazard and target and the integrity of the pathway and has been assessed based on the categories given in Table 10 below.
+The likelihood of an event (probability) takes into account both the presence of the hazard and target and the integrity of the pathway and has been assessed based on the categories given in Table 12 below.

-Table 10 Probability of Risk Definition
+Table 12.
+Probability of Risk Definition

-Category Definition High likelihood Pollutant linkage may be present, and risk is almost certain to occur in long term, or there is evidence of harm to the receptor.
-Likely Pollutant linkage may be present, and it is probable that the risk will occur over the long term.
-Low likelihood Pollutant linkage may be present, and there is a possibility of the risk occurring, although there is no certainty that it will do so.
-Unlikely Pollutant linkage may be present, but the circumstances under which harm would occur are improbable.
+Definition Pollutant linkage may be present, and risk is almost certain to occur in long term, or there is evidence of harm to the receptor.
+Pollutant linkage may be present, and it is probable that the risk will occur over the long term.
+Pollutant linkage may be present, and there is a possibility of the risk occurring, although there is no certainty that it will do so.
+Pollutant linkage may be present, but the circumstances under which harm would occur are improbable.